 Typically, the discussion of this one provision alone will convince a client or prospect to do an amendment and restatement of an existing trust or to move forward in setting up a new estate plan – – without even having to get into the other features of your trust!
 We know, because we’ve been successfully selling this Personal Asset TrustSM since 2002 and it continues to be the biggest item that sets us apart and pushes prospective clients to move forward with us!

 What’s even better is that we are now making this available to other attorneys throughout the country to be able to implement in their own practices to enhance the quality of the estate plans they design for their clients!
-The Personal Asset TrustSM is built into our overall living trust document, but can also be done as a 25-page amendment to virtually any Living Trust!
+The Personal Asset TrustSM is built into our overall living trust document, but can also be done as an amendment to virtually any Living Trust!
 We have also developed a valuable Personal Asset TrustSM Beneficiary Manual to help ensure that the beneficiary will utilize it properly to his or her advantage, which will not only help attorneys and advisors understand the PAT better, but will also be a great road map for any client and client beneficiary in implementing this unique strategy!

 It’s a win-win for everyone involved and it’s the best way to make sure that you, as the trusted advisor, are providing the ultimate estate planning available to your clients!